bhanlol/Credit-Card-Customer-Churn-Predictor/README.md

 ## Introduction

 The goal of this project was to conduct exploratory data analysis on the 10,000+ (imaginary) credit card customers and their demographic information, and ultimately build an accurate churn predictive model.
-We can use the predictive model to predict customer churn and accordingly provide personalized incentives or adjust policies in an effort to maintian high customer retention.
+We can use the predictive model to predict customer churn and accordingly provide personalized incentives or adjust policies in an effort to maintain high customer retention.

 ## Table of Contents